codac-team/codac/doc/source/03_basics/04_tubes.rst

 .. code-block:: c++

-  x.set(Interval::POS_REALS); // set a codomain for all t x.set(Interval(0.), 4.);    // set a value at some t: [x](4)=[0]
+  x.set(Interval::POS_REALS); // set a constant codomain for all t x.set(Interval(0.), 4.);    // set a value at some t: [x](4)=[0]
   x.set_empty();              // empty set for all t

 **Note:** be careful when updating a tube without the use of dedicated contractors.
 Tube discretization has to be kept in mind whenever an update is performed for some input :math:`t`.
-For guaranteed operations, please see the Contractors section.
+For guaranteed operations, please see the *Contractors* section.

 The vector case